NCAS-CMS/backup-utils/README.md

 * Edit the config.yml file to your liking
   * Note that the section groups specify the host and the username used
   * Also note that every time the config is updated, the crontab needs to be regenerated
+* Fill in the constant at the start of the program `CONFIG_LOCATION` with the location of the config
+  * This is relative to the location of `backup_manager.py` however it is always safest to use an absolute path
 * Run the program in crontab mode:
 ```bash
 python3 backup_manager.py crontab